 2. Not enough sugar.
 If you leave your kefir to ferment too long and the grains run out of sugar to eat, they will not grow.
 That’s why it is important to feed your grains every 24-48 hours.
 If it is hot outside, they will consume sugar more quickly.
 Water kefir grains do prefer sugar that is higher in mineral content, such as Sucanat or Rapadura.
 Turbinado or organic sugar is fine as well.
 Avoid using honey!
 Honey is anti-bacterial and will ultimately destroy your grains!

-6. Wrong environment.
+6. Wrong environment for them.
 Some people have their grains in an environment that allow the grains to multiply like crazy.
 But let’s face it, not every home is going to have the right environment for water kefir grains to grow.
 It is just an unfortunate fact of life.
 There are some people that no matter what they do, their grains just won’t grow.
 When this happens, many people wonder if their grains are still fermenting.
 Usually they are.
 One easy way to check is to gently move the jar that your are fermenting.
-If you see bubbles when moving the jar, then your grains are doing exactly what they need to be doing to provide you with fizzy, probiotic goodness.
-You won’t have lots of grains to share with others, but you will be able to continue making water kefir!
+If you see plenty of bubbles when moving the jar, then your grains are doing exactly what they need to be doing to provide you with fizzy, probiotic goodness.
+You won’t have lots of grains to share with others, but you will be able to continue making water kefir!fir

 Do remember that water kefir grains don’t like metal, so be sure to not use metal utensils or strainers.
 Here’s to health, happy water kefir grains, and some great fizzy kefir to drink!